TUB-DVG/wissen-digital-ewb/02_work_doc/general_idea.md

 - [ ] insert Link to the table

-The idea: table of the data base are related to the sources of the data; dont mix the data
+Idea 1: table of the data base are related to the sources of the data; dont mix the data

+Idea 2: Source is code into the name of the feature

+note: the unit can be stored with the feature, there is a "data type" called "Numeric with Unit"

 # Tests